maximebf/gousse.js/README.md

  - `template()` to instantiate template elements
  - `component()` to create re-usable components
  - `connect()` to bind elements to events

+And additionnaly via additional scripts:

+ - UI components using Bootstrap
  - `router()` and `router.go()` to react to changes of the URL and change the URL
+ - `store()` to make it easy to store data locally

-It also provides some behaviors via data attributes (which will apply the above functions).
+It also provides some behaviors via data attributes (which will use the above functions).

 While these functions can be used as simple helpers, they have been designed to work hand in hand to make it easy to create reactive apps.
 Gousse has been designed with these concepts in mind: